Query language in Monitoring

 Aggregates timeseries into one (or multiple ones) by applying the sum aggregation function for each time point.
 The optional key parameter contains a string or an array of strings with a list of labels to group by.
 See examples of queries using the key parameter in series_avg.

-The rank functions order a metric vector by the aggregation function value in the current time window and return some of the first (upper) or last (lower) timeseries from it.
+The ranking functions order a metric vector based on the aggregation function value in the current time window and return some of the first (upper) or last (lower) timeseries from it.
 The limit parameter specifies how many metrics a function returns.

 bottom_avg